Jade + Nathan

 Asylum and Tanner Warehouse Wedding Photography, London

-I’m not a fan of heights, so for Jade’s preparations I was apprehensive heading up to the Shangri-La hotel.
+I’m not a fan of heights, therefore for Jade’s preparations I was apprehensive heading up to the Shangri-La hotel.
 For the uneducated, the hotel is halfway up the Shard.
 However, the view across central and south London was worth any butterflies that I may have had.
 I even got right up to the glass to get a good shot of the cityscape.
-Once ready Jade travelled to my second home at Asylum in a white London taxi, whilst I travelled with her bridesmaids on a Routemaster bus.
+Once ready, Jade travelled to my second home at Asylum in a white London taxi.
+Meanwhile, I travelled with her bridesmaids on a Routemaster bus.

 Unbeknownst to me, and the bride, Tanner Warehouse had suffered an electrical fire the evening before and so the light was a little lower than normal!
-A heroic effort to keep the show on the road had been made by Laura from Holden Bespoke, with the aid of battery-powered fairy lights.
+Laura from Holden Bespoke had made an heroic effort to keep the show on the road, with the aid of battery-powered fairy lights.
 After the wedding breakfast (cooked with the aid of a huge generator!) and the cheese-cutting, we were treated to speeches.
-Then it was time for dancing, with modern classics performed in a Hot Club jazz style by Gypsies of Bohemia.
-Highly recommended if you like a full dance floor.
+Then it was time for dancing, with Gypsies of Bohemia performing modern classics in a Hot Club jazz style.
+They are highly recommended if you like a full dance floor.

 Looking for Asylum or Tanner Warehouse Wedding Photography?
 I’d love to hear from you!
 Get in touch here.